Regular Grants Program:

 that do not directly serve Arkansas; religious organizations for religious purposes;

-capital or endowment of organizations; proposals that are principally for facilities
+capital or endowment of organizations; proposals that are principally for construction

 - How does an organization apply for a regular grant?